Sladeck/Vue-Project-MEAN-/README.md

  - Download or clone the project
  - Install the project with the "npm install" command line
  - Download live-server with the "npm install -g live-server"
+ - Run the "live-server" command line in your project

  > This project is only the beginning of "VueJs" learning.